Updated – 30 November 2022

 11.5 Questions of a technical or purely operational nature may be disallowed by the Mayor, or the Executive Member may decline to answer or state that a written answer will be provided.
 In deciding whether a question is technical or operational in nature, as opposed to a matter of general policy, the Mayor and members shall have regard to any guidance issued by the Monitoring Officer.

 11.7 Should a member have a disclosable pecuniary interest or a prejudicial interest in a question or comment raised by another member during the course of the debate, then in accordance with Procedural Standing Order 21, they shall leave the room whilst any discussion takes place.
-Whilst they are out of the room, either the relevant Executive Member or nominated Fire Authority representative shall respond to that question or comment immediately and the time taken will be deducted from the overall 25 minutes allocated to answer, as referred to in Procedural Standing Order 11.3 above.
+Whilst they are out of the room, either the relevant Executive Member or nominated Fire Authority Representative shall respond to that question or comment immediately.
 After this has taken place and the member with the interest has returned to their seat then the questions and comments shall continue in accordance with Procedural Standing Order 11.3.

-11.10 A response may be given as follows:
+11.9 A response may be given by the Executive Member / Fire Authority Representative as follows: